 You’ll learn to apply and evaluate the techniques and frameworks of successful retailing, developing commercially viable solutions that you’ll present back to business leaders, while working on live business issues.

 We keep this course relevant and applicable to business practice today by offering study tours and guest lectures, as well as regular visits from graduates who are now employed in the retail industry.
 This will give you opportunities to engage and discuss the concepts you have learned with people working in the retail industry, including how they apply them in making business decisions.

 BSc (Hons) - Association to Advance Collegiate Schools of Business (AACSB)

 Accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 There is great demand for graduates of our BSc Business and Retail Management course.

-Thanks to degree programmes that examine the most up-to-date issues in retail commerce, lots of opportunities to learn from and interact with ‘real’ retail practitioners, and the work experience gained during Professional Training placements, many of our students have undertaken successful careers within the retail sector.
+Thanks to degree courses that examine the most up-to-date issues in retail commerce, lots of opportunities to learn from and interact with ‘real’ retail practitioners, and the work experience gained during Professional Training placements, many of our students have embarked on successful careers within the retail sector.

 Our graduates are working in areas ranging from marketing and PR, buying and merchandising, and consumer analysis to supply chain, store operations and location planning.
 Others have gone into banking, accounting and consulting.
 Overall, graduates of this course have been proven to be highly employable across a wide range of organisations, not just limited to retail.